ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 Algorithm
 =========

-Clarity uses several stages of processing in its attempt to resolve the subject of each size measurement.
+ClarityNLP uses several stages of processing in its attempt to resolve the subject of each size measurement.
 These processing stages are:

 * Sentence cleanup and ngram substitution